 Sindie says: Almost every film submission to that came to the Substation over the last 10 years arrived in humble copy DVDs with handwritten labels.
 Here are 9 local titles that came in the same humble packaging but shone brighter than the gleam on the silver or bronze finishing of the DVDs.
 In another 10 years, we may see them in the museum.

-Since then, a new breed of fans have emerged: Young, passionate and energetic.
+In recent times, a new breed of Singapore fans have emerged: Young, passionate and energetic.
 They stand and sing throughout the whole match.
 They wave their scarves in choreographed motions.
 They have a song for every player.
 They form a giant Singapore flag with their placards (called a ‘tifo’).
 They have a dream that Singapore football support will reach the epic atmospheres of European & South American stadiums.
 And they invite you to join them.